Dominika98/my-demo/Bachelor_sensors/README.md

  - temperature
  - pressure

-Data from these pressures are sent using a LoRa tranceiver.
-LoRa driver is using external libraries that are not included in this project.
+Data collected from these sensors is sent using a LoRa tranceiver.
+LoRa driver is using external libraries that are not included in this repository.

 This project is implemented using FreeRTOS library.